News » News Alerts

 A peek at what we are learning:

-Phonics: Students will learn how to print upper- & lowercase letters and sounds.
-Students will learn the short vowel sounds O and U as well as the digraph "sh."
+Phonics: Students will continue to learn how to print upper & lower-case letters.
+Students will learn the digraph ch & wh, and trigraph tch.
 They will continue to practice using CVC words and creating sentences.

 Second Grade Newsletter